Cloudxtreme/ProxyFS/README.markdown

 This is an early alpha.
 Currently it's more like a proof of concept than usable.
 You better don't use it yet.
 It will possibly delete all your files :-)

-Currently, mysql is used for logging.
-Therefore, you'll have to install a mysql server.
+Currently, we use mysql for logging.
+Therefore, you'll have to install a mysql server or other database supported by active record and having transactions.

 Please note, that you need space within the log directory, because each file is temporary written to the log directory and stored until it is replicated to each mirror.